-Arrested for a DUI but feel that you passed your standardized field sobriety tests (SFST)?
+Arrested for a DUI but feel that you passed your field sobriety tests (FST)?

 As a private DUI defense lawyer in Missoula, MT I can tell you that almost every DUI client I have had has thought that they have “passed” the field sobriety tests the police administered.
 Unfortunately, they were wrong.
 All of them.
-In this post, I’ll explain the three types of SFSTs, what they’re designed to do, and how they are not a Pass or Fail test — even if you’re sober.
+In this post, I’ll explain the three types of FSTs and why they’re designed to make you fail — even if you’re sober.

 FSTs, as we call them, are nationally recognized drills taught to all law enforcement officers capable of arresting someone for a DUI.
 These vary from state to state somewhat, but overall, the vast majority of the country uses 3 different drills.

 The thing about these drills are that they are not pass-or-fail “tests” like you might think.
-Instead, I call them drills, because law enforcement is trained to put you into a scenario that is intended to make both sober and intoxicated people show “cues” of possible alcohol intoxication.
-Did you know that these drills are not 100% accurate even if administered correctly?
-Officers are trained that a significant percentage of the population will show “cues” on these drills even if completely sober.
+Instead, I call them drills, because law enforcement is trained to put you into a scenario that is intended to make both sober and intoxicated people show “cues” of possible intoxication.
 No matter what you do on these drills, you can’t pass them.
 Similarly, you can’t really fail them – although falling over and being utterly unable to stand on your own feet is pretty close.

-Police officers are supposed to administer and grade these three drills and write down any “cues” that vary from their instructions in a standardized process.
-Law enforcement only notes the amount of cues shown, but does not provide a pass or fail score.
+Police officers are supposed to judge these three drills and write down any “cues” that vary from their instructions.

 The Horizontal Gaze Nystagmus Drill

 The first test is called the HGN or Horizontal Gaze Nystagmus drill.
 Nystagmus is the medical term for a jumping of the eye.
-The officers move a stimulus (often a pen, or just a finger) around in front of you in a specific manner to test for this jumping.
+The officers move a stimulus (often a pen, or just a finger) around in front of you.
 The officer is supposed to look for this jumping of the eye during the drill, because alcohol causes Nystagmus.
-Police don’t tell you that Nystagmus occurs naturally in people for at least 40 different reasons and is not accurate in some of the population.
+Police don’t tell you that Nystagmus occurs naturally in people for at least 40 different reasons

 A second drill is called the Walk-and-Turn drill.
 This is also considered a “divided attention” drill.
 Divided attention means that an officer explains the instructions of the drill to you (usually really fast) and you are supposed to memorize the instructions perfectly AND perform the drill perfectly.
 The theory is if you are intoxicated you can’t listen, retain, and do the drill.

 So what do the cops tell you to do?
 Imagine this: You’ve just been pulled over and pulled out of your car.
-Cop lights are blaring overhead, traffic is flowing by, people are looking at you.
+Cop lights are blaring overhead.
 An officer is accusing you of a DUI and asking you to place your right foot in front of your left foot, heel to toe, arms at your sides and hold that position.
 And that’s not even the actual drill!
 (Of course, if you break that stance, it’s a cue you’re drunk.)

 Photo: Artondra Hall

-Then the officer will point to a painted line (or ask you to create an imaginary line), then put one foot in front of the other, walk heel-to-toe, do not step off the line, keep your arms at your sides, and count out loud from one to nine as you take each step, looking at your feet.
+Then the officer will point to a painted line (or ask you to create an imaginary line), then put one foot in front of the other, walk heel-to-toe, do not step off the line, keep your arms at your sides, and count out loud from one to nine as you take each step.
 After the ninth step, you’re supposed to pivot around your front foot, take short choppy steps, and then return to taking heel-to-toe steps back to the beginning with a total of nine return steps.

 The One Leg Stand